Samuelarag1/Samuelarag1/README.md

 # Samuel Aragon | Full-Stack Dev

-## Hi 👋🏽, Im a Full-Stack Dev, with knowledgement in BackEnd, FrontEnd & AI.
+## Hi 👋🏽, Im a Full-Stack Dev, with knowledgement in BackEnd and FrontEnd.

-- 👨🏽‍💻 Im currently work in Kemi's Software
+- 👨🏽‍💻 Im currently work in personal projects
-- 🙌 Im currentlly learning AI & Deep learning
 - 👥 Co-work is a must
 - 📩 How to reach me: **samuelaragon616@gmail.com**